My life’s work is to be aware/mindful in everything I do and in my shop you will find handwoven textiles and yarns dyed

 When I dye I use commercial grade dyes for all the items where it does not specify “natural dyes” so you can be assured that the colours with be fast and last.
-Formerly the site was called Indigo Moon Yarns as I did mostly hand dyeing but now I am getting back to my roots and am once again weaving textiles for you and your home…bringing mindfulness and beauty into your every day.
+For many years I mostly hand dyed knitting yarns and now I am getting back to my roots, once again weaving textiles for you and your home…bringing mindfulness and beauty into your every day.

-“I have chosen a life of simplicity – doing fewer things and doing them mindfully, with care and compassion for the earth, myself, and all sentient beings…hopefully this practice of mindfulness is seen in my work.”
+“I have chosen a life of simplicity – doing fewer things and doing them mindfully, with care and compassion for the earth, myself, and all sentient beings…hopefully this practice of mindfulness is seen in my handwoven textiles and other offerings.”

 Using only the finest wools for dyeing, I draw on the colours of my garden and the forest around me – the resulting yarn palette is rich and jewel-like yet muted – infused with honey and earth tones.